* Weaker dollar potentially spurs fuel demand

 * U.S. crude inventories rise - API

-* Oil supplies could outgrow demand again in 2018 -IEA (Adds Saudi March output, updates prices)
+* Oil supplies could outgrow demand again in 2018 -IEA (Adds Citi comment, updates prices)

-SINGAPORE, Feb 14 (Reuters) - Oil prices were stable on Wednesday, supported by a statement that Saudi crude output would drop in March, healthy economic growth and on a weakening U.S. dollar.
+SINGAPORE, Feb 14 (Reuters) - Oil prices were stable on Wednesday, supported by healthy economic growth and expectations that a weaker dollar could spur fuel demand.

-U.S. West Texas Intermediate crude futures were at $59.19 a barrel at 0636 GMT, flat from their last settlement.
+U.S. West Texas Intermediate (WTI) crude futures were at $59.17 a barrel at 0624 GMT, down 2 cents from their last settlement.
 WTI was trading above $65 in early February.

 Brent crude futures were at $62.81 per barrel, up 9 cents from their last close.
 Brent was above $70 a barrel earlier this month.

-Ongoing weakness in the U.S. dollar as well as economic growth were also supporting oil markets, traders said.
+Ongoing weakness in the U.S. dollar, which potentially stokes demand from countries using other currencies, as well as healthy economic growth were supporting oil markets, traders said.

 The American Petroleum Institute said on Tuesday that U.S. crude inventories rose by 3.9 million barrels in the week to Feb.
 9, to 422.4 million.

-That was largely due to soaring U.S. crude production <C-OUT-T-EIA>, which has jumped by over 20 percent since mid-2016 to more than 10 million bpd, surpassing that of top exporter Saudi Arabia and coming within reach of Russia, the world's biggest producer.
+That was largely due to soaring U.S. crude production <C-OUT-T-EIA>, which has jumped by over 20 percent since mid-2016 to more than 10 million barrels per day (bpd), surpassing output of top exporter Saudi Arabia and coming within reach of Russia, the world's biggest producer.

-U.S. crude is also increasingly appearing on global markets, and more is set to come as the Louisiana Offshore Oil Port starts testing supertankers for exports.
+U.S. crude is also increasingly appearing on global markets, and more is set to come as the Louisiana Offshore Oil Port in the Gulf of Mexico starts testing supertankers for exports.

-The surge in U.S. supplies means oil may be in oversupply again soon, flipping the 2017 deficit induced by supply restraint led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia.
+The surge in U.S. production and exports means oil may be in oversupply again soon, flipping the 2017 deficit induced by supply restraint led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia.

-The International Energy Agency said expects oil demand to grow by 1.4 million bpd in 2018, but adding that output growth could outpace demand.
+The International Energy Agency said on Tuesday oil demand would grow by 1.4 million bpd in 2018, but adding that output growth could outpace demand.

 Citi said it expected 2018 oil markets to be balanced or in slight oversupply, forecasting a "market surplus of 0 to 0.2 million bpd."